-UEHCL holds a 4.6% investment in Smarter Financial Services LLP.
+UEHCL holds a 3.9% investment in Cushon Group Limited (formerly Smarter Financial Services (Holdings) Limited).
 This investment is held at cost of £0.4m and disclosed on UEHCL's Balance Sheet as 'Other investments'.
 It does not form part of the Unum UK SII Group.